Over the past couple of months you have noticed your child struggle with the following behaviors:

 - Being oppositional and defiant

 You have tried your best to deal with it.
 You tried putting them in time out, taking things away, and end up yelling a lot.
-You even tried implementing a reward chart for a week but eventually gave up on that.
+Implemented a reward chart for a week but eventually gave up on that.
 On a very bad day, you lost all control and said something mean or maybe even spanked your child.

 You are frustrated that the behavior is not improving or it has worsened.
 You plan to call your pediatrician’s office and see what they suggest.
 Chances are the doctor will provide you with a referral for “behavior therapy”.